hazelcast/hazelcast-simulator/README.md

 Hazelcast Simulator is a production simulator used to test Hazelcast and Hazelcast-based applications in clustered environments.
 It also allows you to create your own tests and perform them on your Hazelcast clusters and applications that are deployed to cloud computing environments.
-In your tests, you can provide any property that can be specified on these environments (EC2 or your own environment): properties such as hardware specifications, operating system, Java version, etc.
+In your tests, you can provide any property that can be specified on these environments (Amazon EC2 or your own environment): properties such as hardware specifications, operating system, Java version, etc.

 Hazelcast Simulator allows you to add potential production problems, such as real-life failures, network problems, overloaded CPU, and failing nodes to your tests.
 It also provides a benchmarking and performance testing platform by supporting performance